How to Photograph Planets

 Use a planetarium to find planets in the sky

-The first thing you need to do is find out where the Planets will be in the night sky from your location, at a certain time.
-To find this information, you can use a planetarium software that recreates a current view of the night sky from your location on Earth.
+The first thing you need to do is find out where the planets will be in the night sky from your location, at a certain time.
+To find this information, you can use planetarium software that recreates a current view of the night sky from your location on Earth.

-To make it easier to locate the planets that are visible to you, you can adjust the label parameters to show only planets, and not the names of constellations, stars, and deep sky objects.
+To make it easier to locate the planets visible to you, adjust the label parameters to show only planets and not the names of constellations, stars, and deep-sky objects.

 Which planets can you photograph without a telescope?

 As I stated earlier, there are five “visible” planets.
 These are the brightest planets in the night sky, and ones that anybody can identify and photograph with a little guidance.

 There are eight planets in total (including Earth), but only five are visible to the naked eye.
 There are inner solar system planets and outer solar system planets.
 The planets we can photograph with a DSLR camera are a mixture of both, but only the largest two outer solar system planets are within reach of basic camera equipment.

 The outer solar system planets, Neptune and Uranus, are too distant and small to find without the aid of an astronomical telescope.
 A long exposure image may show a tiny “dot” that you have identified to be Neptune or Uranus, but this is not likely the type of planetary photography that interests you early on.